Are you ever confused by all of the different types of milk in the dairy case? Whole, 2%, 1%, 0%, reduced, skim, fat free. What does it all mean?

 At FIVE ACRE FARMS, we look for cows whose milk is naturally high in butterfat.
 We don’t adjust the fat content in our whole milk (a process called “standardization”), and we think that’s something you can taste.
 No wonder our whole milk—simply what comes out of the cow—is so popular.
 Taste the difference it makes in our yogurt, kefir and buttermilk—all made using our whole milk.

-Drop us a line at [email protected] to tell us your favorite variety and where you buy our milk, and we’ll send you FIVE ACRE FARMS swag to show our thanks.
+Drop us a line and tell us your favorite variety and where you buy our milk, and we’ll send you FIVE ACRE FARMS swag to show our thanks.

 Don and Seth McEachron, 4th & 5th generation farmers, are the father-son owners and operators of Battenkill Valley Creamery in Salem, New York.
 In 2010 and 2016, the McEachrons won Cornell’s top prize for the highest-quality, freshest, and best tasting milk in New York.
 Knowing that award-winning milk starts with happy, healthy cows, Don and Seth set the standard for sustainable farming and proper animal treatment.
 The McEachrons have been dairy farming in the Battenkill Valley region for over a century.
 Today, their herd numbers 350 cows of mixed breed Holsteins, Jersey, and Holstein-Jersey crossbreeds for higher butterfat content, on 1,000 acres of land.